Code-Institute-Submissions/Elitept/README.md

 - I would also like to add more features to the site, for example the addition of a nutrition section.
 Where we can promote programs that include diets and foods to eat etc.
 - In future, the addition of a log in section for our members would be great.
+- Update README.md to have hyperlinks, which do not work at the moment.
+ADD TO ISSUES ASWELL